Solutions for complex issues

 Your Master of Natural Resources degree carries the prestige of Oregon State University, which is recognized nationally for its natural resources programs.
 This program taps the minds of world-class scientists from 12 departments within the colleges of Agricultural Sciences; Forestry; Science; Liberal Arts; and Earth, Ocean and Atmospheric Sciences.

 You’ll also network with leading natural resources professionals from around the world as you share common challenges and insights on current stewardship issues.

 The program’s wide-ranging curriculum allows you to customize your learning across a variety of natural resources disciplines.
 You’ll study the interactions of ecological, economic, ethical, production and social systems.
 Explore multiple fields and focus on an area of emphasis based on your professional experience and interests.

 Oregon State provides a pathway toward earning your MNR degree through seven graduate certificates – all delivered 100% online.
 The credits you earn will meet your area of emphasis requirement the MNR program.

 - Urban forestry

 Earning a graduate certificate can help you “test the waters” before committing to the master’s program.

-In addition, completing a graduate certificate program allows you to:
+In addition, becoming an admitted student in one of these graduate certificate programs allows you to: